 Within minutes, the jet is over the coastline flying deep into the contested region.
 The pilot flips the control for a reconnaissance camera to record as it passes over the zone expected to have hostile activity.

 An alarm sounds inside the headset, and a signal alerts that the aircraft is being detected and tracked by an anti-aircraft radar site.
-The pilot banks hard as another siren alerts that a missile has launched from a Surface-to-Air Missile (SAM) platform.
-As the supersonic missile approaches its target, chaff and flares are blasted from the rear of the aircraft, distracting the heat seeking projectile away.
+The pilot banks hard as another siren alerts that a missile was launched from a Surface-to-Air Missile (SAM) platform.
+As the supersonic missile approaches its target, chaff and flares are blasted from the rear of the aircraft, distracting the heat-seeking projectile away.

 What Is The ALE-47

 The AN/ALE-47 is the US military’s primary chaff, flares, and Radio Frequency (RF) decoys dispensing system.
 It uses state-of-the-art processing technology to perform automatic threat-adaptive dispensing of these expendable countermeasures.
 The ALE-47 is the countermeasures dispensing system on 38 different platforms for many nations around the world.